 In actuality, you should only cook the sirloin to medium-rare or medium only.
 If the sirloin is well-done, chances are that it will get a bit chewy.

 By doing that, the sirloin steak can caramelize and become as tender as a filet mignon.
-You’ll get a surprisingly appealing steak with beautiful charred marks on the outside but is juicy on the inside.
+You’ll get a surprisingly appealing steak with beautiful charred marks on the outside but still juicy on the inside.

 How Long Does Steak Last?